I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 5:45 a.m. — Work.
 I have a deep focus block which means I can get the script for the training I have to run.
 Public speaking is not my strong suit and it’s a group of a thousand people so I’m not looking forward to it.

 9 a.m. — I walk the dog, make a matcha and make a to-do list for what we have to get done before we leave to go to my in-laws tomorrow.
-I text my mother-in-law happy birthday, and hope that she got the card in time.
+I text my mother-in-law happy birthday, and say I hope that she got the card in time.
 She did.

 9:30 a.m. — My last meeting for the week ends and I’m debating calling it a day so I can nap.
-Instead I make lunch (cheese bun and ham), text my mother-in-law our plan for Saturday, and unload and reload the dishwasher and go back to work for at least another hour.
+Instead I make lunch (cheese bun and ham), text my other mother-in-law our plan for Saturday, and unload and reload the dishwasher and go back to work for at least another hour.

 12:30 p.m. — I shower and do skincare.

 1 p.m. — Nap!
 Somewhere in this time FedEx comes and since I’m sleeping, we have to pick up on Monday.
-I’m not too sure what it is, I assume it’s our custom address stamp from Etsy because that’s the only thing I’ve bought recently.
+I’m not too sure what it is — I assume it’s our custom address stamp from Etsy because that’s the only thing I’ve bought recently.

 3 p.m. — I prep dinner (nachos), unload the dishwasher, pack my overnight bag and confirm all our venue tours by email.
 I start a load of laundry and do a quick clean.
 I feel like this is not the best image of our diet.
 I swear we generally eat healthy but we both have been feeling really blah over the past two weeks.
 I do have three whole peppers and two whole avocados in the nachos though.